nopara73/ZeroLink/README.md

 BIP47 payment codes, being unique identifiers derived from the BIP44 wallet seed, MAY be served up pseudonymously from a [repository](https://paymentcode.io) or key store of some kind.
 Such services are being rolled out presently with an eye towards the development of pseudonymous payments, refunds, and mixing.

 ## IV.
-ZeroLink Comlpiance Checklist
+ZeroLink Compliance Checklist

 It is crucial how wallets handle mixed out coins.
 ZeroLink's Post-Mix Wallet requirements aim to make sure that after-mix privacy loss does not happen.